wearekuva/oui/README.md

 _Objects go in, UI comes out_

-Oui is a super simple way to instrument your code and create a controls for data.
-Pass it an object and Oui will renders a set of controllers that allow you to visualise and control and shape your application.
+Oui is a super simple way to instrument your code and create controls for data.
+Pass it an object and Oui renders a set of controls that allow you to visualise and shape your app.

+##### Why?

+Devtools are great, but sometime you want to reach into your code and manipulate it at run time.
+This is often the case for programs that have some time component, such as animations or games.

+Oui provides a declarative way to do this.
+You pass it an object, and Oui creates an appropriate UI.
+Numbers turn into sliders, strings make text boxes and booleans make checkboxes.
+You define a nice clean api for you application and Oui lets you play with the parameters to shape the output.

+# Usage
 ## Usage
+### Usage
+#### Usage

 First add Oui to your project.